-• As a school we aim to be fully inclusive at all times.
+As a school we aim to be fully inclusive at all times.
 We have a range of external agencies that we refer to, seek advice from and work closely with so that the children benefit.
-The agencies include the following: The NHS Nursing Team, Speech and Language Therapists, Educational Psychologists, Health care, YCP (Youth Crime Prevention,) CAMHs (Child and Adult Mental Health,) PBST (Primary Behaviour Support Team), Outreach from Riverside, Hollywater and Waterloo Specialist Provisions.
-EMTAS (Ethnic Minority and Traveller Achievement Service) and Social Services (Locality teams, social workers).
-We also work closely with the professionals at TPS (the SENDCo, Nurse and Attendance Officer) and Petersfield Infant School. (the SENDCo).
+The agencies include the following: Speech and Language Therapists, Educational Psychologists, Health care, YCP (Youth Crime Prevention,) CAMHs (Child and Adult Mental Health,) BST (Behaviour Support Team) and Social Services (Locality teams, social workers.)

-9. What training have the staff supporting children and young people with SEND (Special Educational Needs & Disabilities) had or are having?
+9. What training are the staff supporting children and young people with SEND (Special Educational Needs & Disabilities) had or are having?

-- Our SENDCo is fully trained. - The LSA's have had additional training in areas such as Dyslexia, Autism, Selfregulation, Trauma and attachment, Behaviour, Numeracy and Literacy interventions. - We have a member of staff who enjoys delivering Speech and Language programmes and has had training in this area. - We have three ELSA's in the school who receive regular support from the Education Psychology Service.
+- Our SENCo is fully trained. - The LSA's have had additional training in areas such as Dyslexia, Autism, Behaviour, Numeracy intervention and Literacy interventions. - We have a member of staff whom enjoys delivering Speech and Language programmes and has had training in this area. - We have two ELSA's in the school who receive regular support from the Education Psychology Service.